I discuss Tom Phillips, John Cena, Cody Rhodes, Joey Janela, good ole Jim Ross, and more! Welcome, and thanks for joining me at Geeks+Gamers!

 The annual spring cleaning is still occurring, and this year’s no different when it comes to upsetting folk and blaming them for stuff on their way out the door.
 Tom Phillips is gone, but not forgotten, from WWE.
 He’s done nothing but grafted hard and produced great results over his nine-year employment there.
 He’s put up with a lot of messing around too.

-From having to do the splits during backstage interviews (so he wouldn’t make the talent look small) to jumping around the different brands’ announce desks, Phillips has ducked and danced around everything WWE hurled at him.
+From having to do the splits during backstage interviews (so he wouldn’t make the talent look small) to jumping around the different brands’ announce desks, Tom Phillips has ducked and danced around everything WWE hurled at him.
 I liked Tom at the desk.
 It was apparent that he’d been given the Michael Cole operating system, but he retained quite a bit of his own personality.
-This was heavily noticeable whenever Tom was working with Corey Graves and/or Byron Saxton.
+This was heavily noticeable whenever Phillips was working with Corey Graves and/or Byron Saxton.

 One minute, Cody Rhodes claims he had a diverse focus group assess his “I’m about to have a half-black child, so I’m going to fight a half-black man because I want my dad’s old nickname” promo from the other week.
 The next, he dismisses and then downplays it instead as simply ideas passed around between a couple of yes-people.
 I’ve said before that he’s full of it, and he’s a social climber that’ll change his mind and his story whenever needed.